 Best compression socks for running to buy right now

 2XU have long been one of the leaders in compression gear.
 That’s because they pack an enormous amount into their products.
 With support specifically designed for plantar fascia, arch and ankle optimisation along with blister prevention, cushioning to support push off and heel impact as well as antibacterial and anti-odour technology, you can see why the Vectr Cushion socks are a great option if you want to tick all imaginable compression-related boxes.

 If you care about the planet as much as your feet, you should get Rockay socks.
-The Rockay Vigor, for example, not only applies ample amount of pressure in all the right areas (graduated compression 16-23 mmHg) but it's also made using Econyl Regenerated Nylon yarns.
-These yarns are made of recycled ocean plastic and therefore super sustainable.
+The Rockay Vigor (opens in new tab) (retailer link), for example, not only applies an ample amount of pressure in all the right areas (graduated compression 16-23 mmHg), but it's also made using Econyl Regenerated Nylon yarns.
+These yarns are made of recycled ocean plastic and are therefore super sustainable.

 Another technology is used in the Rockay Vigor Compression Socks to aid sustainability: the Polygiene treated socks need less washing as long as they are laid out to dry in between use.
-Polygiene absorbs odour-causing bacteria and as long as the socks are dry, it will do its job.
+Polygiene absorbs odour-causing bacteria, and as long as the socks are dry, they will do their job.
 Less washing = more environmentally friendly socks.

 Developed specifically for runners, the CEP Run Socks 3.0 has improved on all features, compared to its previous iteration: the improved compression profile gets less tight the further up you go, holding the feet/ankles the most.

 It also has improved moisture management thanks to the Feran ICP finish that promotes moisture wicking.
 Coupled up with a breathable running shoe the CEP Run Socks 3.0 can effectively keep your feet dry.